patel-shivam/patel-shivam.github.io/index.md

 I love playing with numbers and working on probability puzzles.
 This interest manifests into a love for Statistics, Learning Theory and algorithm design.

-I consider myself fortunate to be working with Prof. Vivek Borkar for my Bachelor's Thesis Project.
+I consider myself fortunate to be working with Prof. Vivek Borkar for my Bachelors Thesis Project.

 I spent the last summer at the beautiful [USC](https://www.usc.edu) [Viterbi School of Engineering](https://viterbischool.usc.edu) working with [Prof. Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/) on fair ML.
 My research was supported by the [IUSSTF-Viterbi](https://iusstf.org/iusstf-viterbi-program) research grant by the Government of India.